ecoz2/ecoz2-whale/exerc01/README.md

 - All "B" instances misclassified, but only 2 available.

-- Except for "C1" (100% accuracy on 3 instances), the least performant
-  classes have in general a low number of test instances, that is, a relatively low number of corresponding training instances (see note about the `-s 0.8` option above).
+- Except for "C1" (100% accuracy but only on 3 instances), the least performant classes have in general a low number of test instances, that is, a relatively low number of corresponding training instances (see note about the `-s 0.8` option above).